Dave Siciliano: Honours and awards

 Playing for the Lakehead Nor'Westers, Siciliano was named an ICHA all-star in all three seasons, twice was named a National Association of Intercollegiate Athletics All-American, and was named the ICHA most valuable player for the 1966–67 season.

 The CAHA named Siciliano the recipient of the Gordon Juckes Award in 1987, in recognition of contributions to development of amateur hockey at the national level in Canada.
 He was named the USHL Coach of the Year in the 1986–87, 1988–89 and 1990–91 seasons; and was named a third team all-star coach for the 1998–99 Ontario Hockey League season.

 Siciliano was inducted into the builder category of the Northwestern Ontario Sports Hall of Fame in 1995.
 He was inducted into the Lakehead Thunderwolves Wall of Fame in 1999 as a member of the 1966–67 men's hockey team, and inducted again in 2007 as a member of the "S-line" with Dwight Stirrett and Murray Smith.
 The USHL recognized Siciliano's career with the Distinguished Service Award in 2009.

 Personal life

-Siciliano is married to Carol Siciliano.
-She was head of Thunder Bay's adult education program until 1996, then oversaw the player housing program for the Musketeers, and the school reading program involving players from the Musketeers.
-The Sicilianos have one son and one daughter.
+Siciliano married Carol in 1970, and raised a son and a daughter.
+His wife was head of Thunder Bay's adult education program until 1996, then oversaw the player housing program for the Musketeers, and the school reading program involving players from the Musketeers.
 Their son Mark played as a defenceman on the 1992 Centennial Cup championship team.

-Siciliano worked as a recreation leadership instructor at Confederation College beginning in 1972, was manager of the Canada Games Complex in Thunder Bay from 1980 to 1993, then was general manager of the Thunder Bay Community Services Department from 1993 to 1996.
-He coached the Thunder Bay Kings AAA bantam team to the Ontario championship during the 1995–96 season, and coached the AAA midget team from 2008 to 2010.
-He was president of the Northwestern Ontario Sports Hall of Fame as of 2016, and chairman of the board of directors for the Thunder Bay International Airports Authority as of 2021.